Rajarshi1001/model-zoo-submissions/I3D/README.md

 ### Model Architecture:

-A number of very successful image classificationarchitectures have been developed over the years, in part through painstaking trial and error.
+A number of very successful image classification architectures have been developed over the years, in part through painstaking trial and error.
 Instead of repeating the process for spatio-temporal models we propose to simply convert successful image (2D) classification models into 3D ConvNets.
 This can be done by starting with a 2D architecture, and inflating all the filters